osilander/203.311/Week3/Week3.md

 If you put all these points together, the key upshot is that you need to think critically as you analyze data.
 Simply throwing together a plot can get you into trouble quickly.
 Spending the time to think through what you're doing, and why you're doing it, will save you a lot of pain down the track.
 Even if your graphs don't confuse you, it's really important to make them in such a way that they don't confuse others either.

+## Further Reading

+If you are interested in this subject and want to learn more about good visualization techinques, the following two books are freely available online.

+Kieran Healy.
+2019.
+[Data Visualization: A Practical Introduction](https://socviz.co/index.html).
+Princeton University Press: Princeton.

+Claus Wilke.
+2019.
+[Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures](https://clauswilke.com/dataviz/).
+O'Reilly: New York.